levigmartins/levigmartins/README.md

 👋 Hi, I’m @levigmartins,

-👀 I’m majoring in computer science @ufvbroficial and i love to learn more!!
+👀 I’m majoring in computer science @ufvbroficial and i'd love to learn more!!

 🌱 Feel free to look around my repositories or send a message, as i'm always looking for a opporunity to get better...